BlameTroi/Troyisms/README.txt

 indianhill.txt    -- Revision 6.0 of the an early influential best
                      practices document for C.

+retroreading.txt  -- Why and how I approach learning what I already
+                     partially know.

 schemes.scm       -- My notes on working with Scheme as I go through
                      three books on Lisp/Scheme programming.
 It's a